AGO061/BuckshotRouletteModLoader/README.md

 - Basic mod support: allows to load custom mod zips to a mods folder in the same directory as the game.
 - Normal fix: Fixed normals from the [GDRE Tools](https://github.com/bruvzg/gdsdecomp) decomp of the game.
 - Default render pipeline: This version uses the Forward+ renderer by default (unlike the absolutely illegal web and mobile ports)
-- **(NEW)** Possibility to add a custom config menu for your mod!
+- Possibility to add a custom config menu for your mod!
 (Check the TestMod source code to learn how as i currently don't have the time to write a wiki)

 ## Advantages for users and developers
 - Easy installation of mods